JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 This can allow for much more composable actions than ever before, letting them do one thing and then passing that information around in your workflow.

+These methods use functionality of the runtime that isn't documented (I had to [read through some code](https://github.com/actions/toolkit/blob/99d3ad0a6473e7e7906681627a450150a772ee1d/packages/core/src/command.ts) to figure out how it was working), so it may feel a little magical.
 Now, if you're like me, you're thinking "Can this be done without the toolkit or JavaScript?"
 Turns out, yes!

 **Heads up**!
 This feature is not yet documented and is subject to change!
 For a more reliable method, use the toolkit methods if you can.